Jching83/Deitel-Deitel-/README.md

 # Deitel-Deitel-
-exercises taken from Deitel &amp; Deitel how to program C++
+exercise 2.16 taken from Deitel &amp; Deitel how to program C++